Almost £1m of Government grants have funded measures to reduce crime and antisocial behaviour in some of Cleveland’s most vulnerable communities.

 Middlesbrough

-Up to £330,720 is being spent to combat neighbourhood crime and antisocial behaviour.
+Up to £330,720 has been spent to combat neighbourhood crime and antisocial behaviour.

-Work in the Central and Longlands and Beechwood wards includes home security measures for residents.
+Work in the Central and Longlands and Beechwood wards included home security measures for residents.

-Also included is additional CCTV coverage and focused work to combat antisocial motorbike riding and aggressive begging.
+Also included was additional CCTV coverage and focused work to combat antisocial motorbike riding and aggressive begging.

 Stockton

-Up to £329,720 is being spent in the Town Centre ward to tackle neighbourhood crime, antisocial behaviour and VAWG.
+Up to £329,720 was spent in the Town Centre ward to tackle neighbourhood crime, antisocial behaviour and VAWG.

-Initiatives include better street lighting, more CCTV, security measures for homeowners and additional support for sex workers.
+Initiatives included better street lighting, more CCTV, security measures for homeowners and additional support for sex workers.

 Hartlepool

-Up to £333,333 is being spent in the Victoria ward of Hartlepool to combat neighbourhood crime and antisocial behaviour.
+Up to £333,333 was spent in the Victoria ward of Hartlepool to combat neighbourhood crime and antisocial behaviour.

-Projects include improvements to alley gates and a two-man Safer Streets team, whose aim is to make sure residents are engaged in what’s happening in their area.
+Projects included improvements to alley gates and a two-man Safer Streets team, whose aim was to make sure residents are engaged in what’s happening in their area.